-4.7.4 The strategy is to be delivered by development within existing urban areas through district plans, existing commitments, and urban extensions.
-The MOD site at Ashchurch was earmarked for approximately 2,500 dwellings in the JCS, however after an MOD review the site was retained for another 10 years.
 This resulted in a significant housing shortfall.
-This shortfall is to be addressed as part of the JCS review as well as a Tewkesbury Borough Council led proposal for approximately 10,000 houses and significant levels of employment in the wider Ashchurch area which has achieved Garden Town status.117
+This shortfall is to be addressed as part of the JCS review as well as a Tewkesbury Borough Council led proposal for approximately 10,000 houses and significant levels of employment in the wider Ashchurch area which has achieved Garden Town status.
+117

-4.7.5 The Tewkesbury Local Plan, currently undergoing review with an expected adoption date of summer 2021, will meet the local need in Tewkesbury town in accordance with its role as a market town, and at rural service centres and service villages within the Borough.

-4.7.6 Key highway routes converge on the A46/A438 corridor providing access to the M5 at junction 9.
+- 4.7.5 The Tewkesbury Local Plan, currently undergoing review with an expected adoption date of summer 2021, will meet the local need in Tewkesbury town in accordance with its role as a market town, and at rural service centres and service villages within the Borough. - Key highway routes converge on the A46/A438 corridor providing 4.7.6 access to the M5 at junction 9.
 The A46 is an important strategic link providing access between the M5 and M69 near Coventry.
 The M5 provides good North/South links for internal and external trips meaning people are well placed for travelling between Cheltenham and Gloucester, Worcester, Birmingham and Bristol ensuring connectivity throughout Gloucestershire and the UK.
 Businesses, their supply chains, workers and consumers collectively depend upon a good quality highway network to move goods, deliver services and travel to work and other service facilities, which makes the M5 corridor area of the CPS attractive employment land and a magnet for growth.
 The Creation of a Growth Zone as promoted in the Strategic Economic Plan by the GFirst LEP ensures the availability of quality employment land in proximity to the M5 motorway.
-Travel to work data indicates that approximately 85% of trips are to destinations outside of the CPS area towards Cheltenham, Gloucester, Worcester and the West Midlands.
+Travel to work data indicates that approximately 85% of trips are to destinations outside of the CPS area towards Cheltenham, Gloucester, Worcester and the West Midlands. - 4.7.7 There are a number cycle routes in and around the Tewkesbury area such as the Newtown cycleway which is one of the most well used routes in Gloucestershire.
+9% of contained trips are undertaken by bicycle, which is the https://jointcorestrategy.inconsult.uk/consult.ti/consult_draft_jcs/viewCompoundDoc?docid=4116692&partid=4119732 second highest of all CPS areas, however there are few utility routes across the wider area and the M5 Motorway and railway line cause severance.

-https://jointcorestrategy.inconsult.uk/consult.ti/consult_draft_jcs/viewCompoundDoc?do cid=4116692&partid=4119732